Project Materials

 The group establishes a standard of behavior in the form of rules and regulations, dos and don'ts, attitudes and opinions that must be followed and upheld by all members of the group.
 Children learn to form relationships on their own among their peers and have the opportunity to discuss interests that adults may not share with children, such as clothing and popular music, or may not allow, such as drugs and sex.

-Furthermore, achieving one's life goals is not an easy task; it entails a rigorous process of decision making, advice, and counseling.
-In this context, ents choose subjects for the senior secondary school certificate examination (SSCE) based on the relevance of the subjects to his or her future career, and in most cases, on the wishes of peers and parents.
+Furthermore, achieving one’s life goals is not an easy task; it entails a rigorous process of decision making, advice, and counseling.
+In this context, students choose subjects for the senior secondary school certificate examination (SSCE) based on the relevance of the subjects to his or her future career, and in most cases, on the wishes of peers and parents.

 One of the goals of education is to help the individual not only fit into society properly, but also to develop the individual's mind to understand his environment and bring about national consciousness in the individual's life.
 Aside from the general goals of education, secondary education is intended to prepare children for life in an age of rapid technological and computerization.

 Currently, Nigeria as a country is unable to employ all of its graduates.
 This is a major issue because the ultimate goal of formal education is employment.
-This issue could have been caused by a lack of proper ent guidance as a result of a lack of guidance and counseling services in secondary schools.
+This issue could have been caused by a lack of proper student guidance as a result of a lack of guidance and counseling services in secondary schools.

-of the Issue
+Statement of the Issue

-As previously stated, ents in secondary school face numerous challenges when deciding on a career path.
+As previously stated, students in secondary school face numerous challenges when deciding on a career path.
 The main issue they face is deciding which subjects will qualify them for their future careers.
 Some rely on their parents or peer group to make the decision for them, while others make their own personal decisions.

-The lack of guidance and counselling units in most secondary schools in Edo State's Or Local Government Area is to blame for their difficulties in making decisions.
+The lack of guidance and counselling units in most secondary schools in Edo State’s Oredo Local Government Area is to blame for their difficulties in making decisions.
 They are not felt where they are present because experts are not employed to manage the unit.

 Research Issues

-Does peer approval influence ents' career choices?
+Does peer approval influence students’ career choices?

 Do boys and girls react differently to peer group influences on career choice?